-A tabletop home radio isn't complete these days without an iPod dock, Wi-Fi access to Internet radio, HD Radio or satellite radio reception, a growing number of suppliers believe.
+New York — A tabletop home radio isn’t complete these days without an iPod dock, memory card slots, Wi-Fi access to Internet radio stations and services, or satellite radio reception, a growing number of suppliers believe.

 Underscoring changes in the tabletop radio market, Sangean plans to expand its selection of tabletop Internet radios in the coming months.
-European supplier Sonoro is entering the U.S. market with a quartet of radios that include an iPod-docking model and an Internet radio, and iLuv is launching its first tabletop Internet radios under the RCA and Acoustics Research brands.
+European supplier Sonoro will enter the U.S. market with a quartet of radios that include an iPod-docking model and an Internet radio.
+And Audiovox plans its first tabletop Internet radios under the RCA and Acoustics Research brands.

 Here’s what dealers will find in coming months: